iamsabbirsobhani/live-chat-flask-socketio/README.md

 pip install -r requirements.txt
 ```

-Then, run the flask app by
+Then, run the app by

 ```
-flask run
+python3 app.py
 ```

+We have added `eventlet` as a server for this app.
+So, we don't need to run `flask run` to use `flask`s default development server, as it is not intented to use in production ready app.

 # Docker